Cumann na mBan

-They were active in the War of Independence and took the anti-Treaty side in the Civil War.
-Cumann na mBan were declared an illegal organisation by the government of the Irish Free State in 1923.
+Cumann na mBan was active in the War of Independence and took the anti-Treaty side in the Civil War.
+Cumann na mBan was declared an illegal organisation by the government of the Irish Free State in 1923.
 This was reversed when Fianna Fáil came to power in 1932.

-During the splits in the Republican movement of the later part of the 20th century, Fianna Éireann and Cumann na mBan supported Provisional Sinn Féin in 1969 and Republican Sinn Féin in 1986.
+During the splits in the republican movement of the later part of the 20th century, Fianna Éireann and Cumann na mBan supported Provisional Sinn Féin in 1969 and Republican Sinn Féin in 1986.

 Foundation

 In 1913, a number of women decided to hold a meeting in Wynn's Hotel, Dublin, for the purpose of discussing the possibility of forming an organisation for women who would work in conjunction with the recently formed Irish Volunteers.
-A meeting chaired by Agnes O'Farrelly on 2 April 1914 marked the foundation of Cumann na mBan.
+A meeting led by Kathleen Lane-O'Kelly (née Shanahan) on 2 April 1914 marked the foundation of Cumann na mBan.
 Branches, which pledged to the Constitution of the organisation, were formed throughout the country and were directed by the Provisional Committee.
 The first branch was named the Ard Chraobh, which held their meetings in Brunswick Street before and after the 1916 Easter Rising.